 Ultra-high performance memory with integrated heat spreaders.

 Modern Class 1000 clean rooms house the equipment necessary to perform thin-film metalization, photolithography, dry (plasma etching, plasma ashing) and wet chemical processes at wafer or multi-chip levels.
-In-house inspection capabilities include many inspection and measurement microscopes, profilometers, wafer and stack test stations, temperature cycling and burn-in chambers.
+In-house inspection capabilities include inspection and measurement microscopes, profilometers, wafer and stack test stations, and temperature cycling and burn-in chambers.

 Various laboratories are dedicated for development and testing of electro optics, electronics, bare die, and cryogenics systems.
 The IC test laboratory includes computer-controlled probe stations and computerized data acquisition systems to support automated testing of packaged parts down to thinned, bare die.
-Labs are equipped with optical benches, lasers, spectrum analyzers, and a variety of other analog and digital test electronics for high-speed electronics.
+Labs are equipped with optical benches, lasers, spectrum analyzers, and a variety of other analog and digital test electronics.

-Stacking capabilities not only for small and low power.
+Stacking capabilities not only for small and low power devices.
 Projects include a high density processor module with four tiers, each containing one Virtex FPGA and two DDR memory devices, all in bare-die form, with over 3,000 IO.
 A total dissipated power of 41W is removed with novel cooling techniques developed in partnership with Georgia Tech.

 Researching 3D printing techniques to create printed interconnects and stackable layers for rapid stack design and manufacturing.
 Printed conductive inks down to 350µm pitch with volume resistivty of